lanzaj/boot2root/writeup1.md

 NO SPACE IN THE PASSWORD (password is case sensitive).
 ```
 - ...and a binary executable called `bomb` which asks us to resolve 6 problems which we got through by decompiling the program with hex-rays and trying to understand the 6 steps to give a correct input that would defuse the bomb and correspond to the 6 hints given in the readme.
-Please check `resources` folder to see an approximate version of the decompiled program as well as our solver for phase 5, and a bruteForce solver for phase 6.
+Please check `scripts` folder to see an approximate version of the decompiled program as well as our solver for phase 5, and a bruteForce solver for phase 6.
 Here's our final result :
 ```
 laurie@BornToSecHackMe:~$ ./bomb
 Welcome this is my little bomb !!!!
 You have 6 stages with